 For this, you can opt for PVA glue, for example, Elmer’s glue which can be purchased cheaply and in large quantities at your local craft store.
 Bookbinders’ glue is also a cheaper alternative.

-At the beginner to intermediate level the best option for a professional pouring medium is Floetrol.
+At the beginner to intermediate level the best option for a pouring medium is Floetrol.

 As we progress to the professional level, you will want a well-rounded and all-purpose medium for your works.
 This could include Floetrol, GAC800, or Liquitex Pouring Medium.

-You can purchase most of these mediums from Amazon.
+You can purchase most of these mediums online.
 There are also other kinds of mediums you can choose from if you are looking for something a little different, such as a gloss medium which can be purchased from brands such as Sax and Sargent Art.